rayheberer/rayheberer.ai/content/blog/iXperience.md

 This moment forced me to realize that if I was to succeed in the four week course, I would have to come to terms with my deficiencies as a team-player and as a leader.
 Luckily, and here more credit goes to how iX has built its curriculum and teaching philosophy, I had many opportunities to redeem myself.
 Every single week following the first one, we had another group project, and I really made an effort to change my attitude from the more self-centered one that resulted in me stealing a learning opportunity away from others.

 ![](/img/working.jpg)
-*A glimpse into the highly collaborative setting cultivated by iX*
+*A glimpse into the intensely collaborative setting cultivated by iX.*

 By the end, I certainly couldn't be said to be a perfect - or even a very good - collaborator, but I don't think I was a bad one either.
 The very same person who had called me out in the first week joined my team when I pitched the idea to do [exploratory analysis on Spotify data](https://github.com/rayheberer/spotify).
 It was a redemptive moment.
 In his review of me, our instructor [Andrew Collier](https://github.com/datawookie) brought attention not only to my technical competence, but to my leadership and mentoring, which I felt was a little generous, but also validating.